k-sav/message-similarity-clustering/docs/getting-started.md

 4. **Remove a message** - verify cluster updates
 5. **Send bulk reply** - verify cluster marked as "Actioned"
 6. **Seed again** - verify supersede logic (old messages replaced)

+## Known Limitations

+This POC demonstrates core functionality but has known constraints:

+- **Mixed-intent clustering**: Messages sharing keywords but different intents may cluster together if phrased similarly (e.g., "How much do you charge?" and "When are you available?" both mention "collaboration")
+- **Threshold tuning is heuristic**: No single threshold works perfectly for all creators or message types - requires experimentation based on observed clustering quality
+- **Short messages are noisy**: Very brief messages ("price?", "available?") have less semantic signal and may cluster incorrectly or create singleton clusters
+- **No message classification**: All inbound messages are clustered, including greetings, acknowledgments, and off-topic questions (production should integrate with existing classification)
+- **No creator-specific customization**: All creators share the same thresholds and clustering behavior

+These are expected for a POC.
+See [Future Enhancements](./future-enhancements.md) for planned improvements.

 ---